-Long distance road trips are nothing new to those who are familiar with the culture of travel within the United States, with legendary road trips such as Route 66 being so embedded in the culture that they are iconic.
-However, those who have a passion for off-road travel, particularly via motorcycle have often had to combine long stretches of driving on roads with brief stretches of off-road trails that really are the memorable parts of their journeys.
+Long-distance road trips are nothing new to those who are familiar with the culture of travel within the United States, with legendary road trips such as Route 66 being so embedded in the culture that they are iconic.
+However, those who have a passion for off-road travel, particularly via motorcycle, have often had to combine long stretches of driving on roads with brief stretches of off-road trails that really are the memorable parts of their journeys.

-The History of the TAT
+The History of the Trans-America Trail

 The magic of this trail is that it isn't really a new trail, but is a series of existing trails that have been linked together to make one long route.
-After thousands of miles of riding and many hours of researching maps and potential routes, the Trans-America Trail has been growing in popularity and the number of riders enjoying the route in the years since it was launched has increased year on year.
+After thousands of miles of riding and many hours of researching maps and potential routes, the Trans-America Trail has been growing in popularity, and the number of riders enjoying the route in the years since it was launched has increased year on year.

 At nearly five thousand miles in length, there is no one set type of riding that you can expect, but one of the interesting features of the TAT is that every day does have some technical sections of riding and interesting scenery to enjoy.

 The majority of the days along the route are around two hundred miles in length, so most people will find that the entire route can take around four weeks, although it is perfectly possible to ride shorter sections of the route instead.
 The trail has been designed to have accommodation and gas stations within easy reach, and at a reasonable distance to allow most motorcycles to travel without needing a support vehicle.

 Highlights of the Route

 Because the entire route spans almost the whole country, there is a huge variety in the type of scenery and sights that you will encounter, and from rolling hills to prairie and high mountains, the TAT has a little bit of everything.
-For those who enjoy mountain scenery and the kind of riding you encounter with elevation changes, then the section through the Rocky Mountains in Colorado is particularly dramatic and impressive.
+For those who enjoy mountain scenery and the riding you encounter with elevation changes, then the section through the Rocky Mountains in Colorado is particularly dramatic and impressive.

 Key Features of Your Off-Road Motorcycle for This Trip

 A dual-sport bike is essential for this route, and while lighter bikes may be able to complete the trail, they may need support for carrying camping gear and equipment, while larger dual-sport bikes above around 600cc will have the grunt to handle the route unsupported carrying the equipment in panniers.

-The range of the fuel tank does need to be over 160 miles, although some gas stations are closer together, while good reliability, suitable dirt tires and good skid-plates are essential.
+The range of the fuel tank does need to be over 160 miles, although some gas stations are closer together, while good reliability, suitable dirt tires, and good skid-plates are essential.

 Preparing to Ride the TAT

 Plenty of research through the maps and GPS is important to plan where you intend to stay, and where you can gain access to fuel, while it is also worth noting that an adaptability about the route may be necessary, particularly through the snowy passes in Colorado and in Oregon, where trails can become blocked by fallen trees.
-Making sure that your bike is serviced and in good condition is of course vital, while having good equipment is also important if you intend to complete the route successfully.
+Make sure that your bike is serviced and in good condition is, of course, vital, while having good equipment is also important if you intend to complete the route successfully.